-- 3. Objectives and Scope of Activity: The Generating Resources Advisory Committee will advise the Council regarding generating resource and technology alternatives having significance to the development and implementation of the power plan.
+- 3. Objectives and Scope of Activity: The Generating Resources Advisory Committee will advise the Council regarding utility-scale and distributed generating resource and technology alternatives having significance to the development and implementation of the power plan.
 Activities of the Committee will include: - (A) Assisting in the identification of generating resources and technology alternatives having significance to the power plan and its implementation.
-In addition, assisting in the identification and tracking of emerging technologies with the potential to play a role in the future power system. - (B) Assisting in the identification of sources of technical, cost, environmental and other important information concerning significant generating resources and technology alternatives. - (C) Reviewing the information and assumptions concerning generating resources and technology alternatives. - (D) Reviewing and interpreting the analyses concerning generating resources and technology alternatives undertaken for development of the power plan.
+In addition, assisting in the identification and tracking of emerging technologies with the potential to play a role in the future power system. - (B) Assisting in the identification of sources of technical, cost, environmental and other important information concerning significant generating resources and technology alternatives. - (C) Reviewing the information and assumptions concerning generating resources and technology alternatives.

-- (E) Reviewing and interpreting the analyses regarding policies affecting the development of new generating resources and the operation of existing resources, for example state renewable portfolio standards. - 4.
-Official to Whom the Advisory Committee Reports: The Generating Resources Advisory Committee will report to the Council's Executive Director. - 5.
-Authority of the Advisory Committee: The Generating Resources Advisory Committee will serve in an advisory capacity only.
+- (D) Reviewing and interpreting the analyses concerning generating resources and technology alternatives undertaken for development of the power plan. - (E) Reviewing and interpreting the analyses regarding policies affecting the development of new generating resources and the operation of existing resources, for example state climate and energy policies. - 4.
+Official to Whom the Advisory Committee Reports: The Generating Resources Advisory Committee will report to the Council's Executive Director. - Authority of the Advisory Committee: The Generating Resources Advisory Committee will serve in an advisory capacity only.
 Neither the Committee nor its members are authorized to make statements or commitments on behalf of the Council.
 Non-staff members of the Committee are not Council employees. - 6.
-Estimated Annual Operating Costs in Dollars and Person-Days: Five-thousand dollars (\$5,000) per year for travel, teleconference and video conference meetings support; eight thousand dollars \$8,000) per year contracted services for minutes; and thirty staff days to organize and attend committee meetings. - 7.
+Estimated Annual Operating Costs: The estimated annual operating costs, including expense reimbursement, meeting and contract support, is approximately five-thousand dollars (\$5,000) per year; and thirty staff days to organize, prepare, facilitate, and attend committee meetings. - 7.
 Advisory Committee Members: Every two years, the chair of the advisory committee, in consultation with the Director of the Power Planning Division will solicit technical experts to participate on the advisory committee from a wide range of regional stakeholders.
 The Council's Executive Director shall approve the participants and, in doing so, shall ensure that membership of the advisory committee is fairly balanced in terms of the points of view represented and the functions to be performed by the advisory committee.

 Committee members shall be selected based primarily on their technical expertise and experience.
-Members may include representatives from electric and gas public and private utilities, experts in the regional economy, state energy offices, Bonneville, the Energy Trust of Oregon, non-utility program implementers, state utility regulatory officesrs, trade associations, energy efficiency industry firms, public interest groups, and the general public.
+Members may include representatives from electric and gas public and private utilities, state energy offices, Bonneville, the Energy Trust of Oregon, non-utility program implementers, state utility regulatory offices, trade associations, energy efficiency industry firms, public interest groups, and the general public.
 All committee members serve at the pleasure of the Council.

-If a member is unable to complete the two year term, the organization the member is affiliated with may designate another person to serve for the remainder of the original member's term.
-All replacement members must be approved by the Executive Director of the Council.
-Director of the Power Planning Division.
-The Executive Director shall be responsible for ensuring Council members are timely notified of any such replacement members.
+If a member is unable to complete the two year term, the organization the member is affiliated with may designate another person to serve for the remainder of the term.
+All replacement members must be approved by the Director of the Power Planning Division.